 After payout #6, the PA closes.
 You cannot continue trading on it.
 To get a new PA, you must pass a new evaluation and pay a new activation fee.
 This is fundamentally different from firms like Topstep where your funded account stays open as long as you don't breach rules.

-Why this matters: If your eval strategy used 6 contracts on a 50K account, that exact strategy starts the PA with only 2 contracts — one-third of your eval size.
+Why this matters: If your eval strategy used 6 contracts on a 50K account, you start the PA at Tier 1 with only 2 contracts — one-third of your eval size.
+You must grow the account through intermediate tiers before reaching the max of 4.
 Your P&L per trade drops proportionally.
 Your backtest results from eval are not representative of funded performance.
-Test your strategy at PA contract limits before committing to Apex.
+Test your strategy at Tier 1 contract limits before committing to Apex.

 Trailing Drawdown and Safety Net